-Interest income decreased to \$0.3 million in the quarter ended June 30, 2007 from \$0.7 million in the same quarter of the prior year.
-This decrease in interest income reflects the lower cash balances available for investment compared to the first quarter of the prior year.
-We expect to realize an increase in interest income for the fiscal year ending March 31, 2008 compared with the prior year as a result of the additional \$94.3 million in net proceeds (after deducting underwriting discounts and commissions, but before deducting offering expenses) we received in the recent stock offering completed on July 25, 2007.
+Interest income increased to \$1.2 million and \$1.6 million for the three and six months ended September 30, 2007, respectively, from \$0.6 million and \$1.3 million for the same periods of the prior year, respectively.
+These increases in interest income reflect higher cash balances available for investment, largely the result of the \$94.3 million in net proceeds we received in the stock offering completed on July 25, 2007.

-Other income (expense), net, was \$(1.0) million in the quarter ended June 30, 2007 compared to an immaterial amount in the same quarter of the prior year and consisted primarily of a loss on the revaluation of the stock warrant issued in April 2005 to TM Capital Corp., a past financial advisor to us, related to a litigation settlement.
-The litigation settlement amount of \$2.7 million, which consisted of a \$1.7 million cash payment made in April 2005 and a \$1.0 million accrued liability relating to the warrant issued for 200,000 shares of our common stock, was accrued in the fourth quarter of the year ended March 31, 2005.
-The accrued warrant cost will continue to be classified as a current liability in accordance with Emerging Issues Task Force (EITF) Issue No. 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock" until such time as the warrant is exercised or forfeited, and will be marked to market based primarily on the current price and expected volatility of our common stock as of the end of each reporting period.
-The warrant was revalued at \$2.4 million as of June 30, 2007, resulting in a loss of \$1.0 million for the quarter ended June 30, 2007.
+Other income (expense), net, was \$(0.2) million and \$(1.2) million in the three and six months ended September 30, 2007, respectively, compared to \$(0.1) million and \$(0.1) million in the same periods of the prior year, respectively.
+These amounts consisted primarily of a loss on the revaluation of the stock warrant issued in April 2005 to TM Capital Corp., a past financial advisor to us, related to a litigation settlement.
+The accrued warrant cost will continue to be classified as a current liability in accordance with Emerging Issues Task Force (EITF) Issue No. 00-19 "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock" until such time as the warrant is exercised or forfeited, and will be marked to market based primarily on the current price and expected volatility of our common stock as of the end of each reporting period.
+The warrant was re-valued at \$2.6 million as of September 30, 2007, resulting in a loss of \$0.3 million and \$1.3 million for the three months and six months ended September 30, 2007, respectively.